-(b) Indemnities have been given under the Jackson Demerger agreement by Prudential in favour of the Jackson Group
+(b) Indemnities have been given under a Demerger Agreement by Prudential in favour of the Jackson Group

-Prudential and Jackson have entered into a demerger agreement, which governs the post-Jackson Demerger obligations of the Post-Demerger Prudential Group and the Jackson Group and contains, among other provisions, indemnities under which Prudential indemnifies the Jackson Group against liabilities arising in respect of the Post-Demerger Prudential Group (other than Jackson's business).
+At the time of the Demerger, Prudential and Jackson entered into the Demerger Agreement.
+This governs the post-Jackson Demerger obligations of the Group and the Jackson Group and contains, among other provisions, indemnities under which Prudential indemnifies the Jackson Group against liabilities that may arise in connection with the business carried on by the Group (other than Jackson's business) prior to the Jackson Demerger.
+Prudential has the right to defend any such claim.